reversiblecc/reversible/README.md

 - [World Bank DataBank](https://databank.worldbank.org/reports.aspx?source=2&series=EN.ATM.CO2E.PC&country=#) and [my version cleaned up](https://docs.google.com/spreadsheets/d/1Gi12hsUF3t9HGNSbQN83m2f9lcr_GxSOy2oS_5kzhsY/edit?usp=sharing)
 - [UC Berkeley CoolClimate](https://coolclimate.berkeley.edu/data) and [my version cleaned up](https://docs.google.com/spreadsheets/d/197CPcF3-P73tup8LQjixdN5snP2kDqTGDX7bX6VwfUI/edit#gid=0)

+## How to contribute

+Thank you for your interest!
+If you would like to contribute, there are many ways (not just code!) and we are always looking for people interested in helping in any way.
+If you'd like to help, please reach out to [Peter Croce](mailto:pscroce@gmail.com)

+If you're interested in committing code, great.
+There are usually some open issues which you are welcome to pick up, or comment on and tag @reversiblecc for clarification or suggestions.
+Please use [semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) to keep our commits meaningful for future contributors.
+If you have any suggestions about process, we'd be happy to hear those as well--we're always learning.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):